 CIT - Force Options

-This class is provided in accordance with the Mental Illness and Drug Dependency (MIDD) Plan strategy #10a – Crisis Intervention Training Program for King County Sheriff, Police, Jail Staff, and Other First Responders.
+This program is funded by the Mental Illness and Drug Dependency (MIDD) 2 Initiative PRI-08: Crisis Intervention Training – First Responders for King County Sheriff, Police, Jail Staff, Fire/EMS, and Other First Responders.
 In collaboration with the King County Sheriff’s Office and King County Behavioral Health and Recovery Division.

 This is an 8-hour class to educate law enforcement officers on issues related to Crisis Intervention.
 The course is designed to provide training to law enforcement professionals to use appropriate force options when dealing with someone in mental health crisis.